DOI-USGS/ISIS3/Public-Release-Process.md

-This document explains both the release process for Official Releases as well as Release Candidates.
-In addition, it describes the process for custom builds (for missions, for example).
+This document explains the release process for Official Releases, Release Candidates and custom builds (for example: missions).

 # Step-By-Step Instructions